DJviolin/lantosistvan/__misc/NOTES.md

 http://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/

-Arrow functions are anonymous and change the way `this` binds in functions.
+Arrow functions are anonymous and change the way *this* binds in functions.
-Arrow functions make our code more concise, and simplify function scoping and the `this` keyword.
+Arrow functions make our code more concise, and simplify function scoping and the *this* keyword.
-By using arrow function we avoid having to type the `function` keyword, `return` keyword (it’s implicit in arrow functions), and curly brackets.
+By using arrow function we avoid having to type the *function* keyword, *return* keyword (it’s implicit in arrow functions), and curly brackets.

-`Curly brackets` are not required if only one expression is present.
+`*Curly brackets* are not required if only one expression is present!`

 https://strongloop.com/strongblog/an-introduction-to-javascript-es6-arrow-functions/